 The lap windings previously covered have all had equal coil grouping, that is, the same number of coils in consecutive groups.
 In some cases it is necessary to wind a stator with unequal coil groups in the winding.
 This is because the number of slots does not happen to be evenly divisible by the product of the number of poles and the number of phases.
-The unequal coil grouping to be used in such a case will have two or more groups in each pole, with unequal numbers of coils.
+The unequal coil grouping to be used in such a case will have two or more groups in each pole, with an unequal number of coils per group.